gcarbo01/db-schema-design-guidelines/README.md

 .
 Resumed (from last imported date).
 Only considering the new records.<br> .
 Re-executed (from last imported date).
 Only considering records from a saved date.<br>
 <br>
-Commercial software usually implements these using a design pattern called “Watermark”.
-The watermark is implemented as a table containing metadata about the import or synchronisation processes.
-The ``startRecordDateTime`` and ``endRecordDateTime`` are filled with one of the audit fields, depending on what type of operation was: ``createdDateTime``, ``updatedDateTime`` or ``deletedDateTime``.<br>
+Commercial software usually implements these using a design pattern called “Watermark”.<br> The watermark is implemented as a table containing metadata about the import or synchronisation processes.<br> The ``startRecordDateTime`` and ``endRecordDateTime`` are filled with one of the audit fields, depending on what type of operation was: ``createdDateTime``, ``updatedDateTime`` or ``deletedDateTime``.<br>
 <br>
 Watermark Table design<br>